-Supporter Spotlights celebrate what brought Love146 supporters to be a part of the abolition movement, and share how they are choosing to take action.
+Supporter Spotlights celebrate what brought Love146 supporters to be a part of the movement to end child trafficking, and share how they are choosing to take action.
 Every person is unique and we invite you to join them if you’re inspired, or find your own authentic expression.

 While home raising my 2 young girls, I began reading a book about a survivor’s story of trafficking.
 This sparked a curiosity in me leading to days and nights of research and absorbing all the information I could find on the topic.
 I came across the Love146 Love story and was broken.
 The girls in the red dresses were my daughter’s age.
 They deserve a childhood and to be loved!